LambdaHack/LambdaHack/README.md

 and interprets the commands they correspond to.
 As soon as one of the commands is not just local UI manipulation, but a request to change the game state, such a request is packaged and sent to the server (e.g., a request to move a hero to the north).
-The the server responds "not possible, there is a wall" or reacts by sending to clients (to all UI and AI clients that can see the event) a series of game state changing responses.
+The server responds "not possible, there is a wall" or reacts by sending to clients (to all UI and AI clients that can see the event) a series of game state changing responses.
 AI clients, likewise, send to the server requests, generated based